markyoder/wasp_clone/README.md

 3. __GetPot__ - the waspgetpot package contains lexer, and parser for the getpot grammar (http://getpot.sourceforge.net/) as needed by MOOSE
 4. __HIVE__ - the Hierarchical Input Validation Engine contains algorithms for validating a parse tree using a document schema/definition file.
     * Flexible scalar and referential rules - supports element occurrence, value, child uniqueness and choice, existence, sum, predicated sum, etc.
+5. __JSON__ - the waspjson package contains lexer, and parser for the JSON grammar (http://www.json.org/)